alesscuderi/fake-users/ReadMe.md

 console.log(this.resetUsers());

-reset any modification made to the array.
+resets any modification made to the array.
 ```